Crestmoor, 300 Piedmont Avenue

 The District has decided to sell the property and has entered into a purchase and sale agreement with developer SummerHill Homes LLC (SummerHill) for sale of the Crestmoor Site to SummerHill, which they intend to redevelop it as a community of 155 detached, single-family, two-story homes with open space and recreation areas.
 In August 2022, the City of San Bruno received the first formal planning application for the property and have subsequently received additional and revised application materials and issued comments to SummerHill.
 It is anticipated that the project will require a Vesting Tentative Map and Planned Unit Permit in addition to California Environmental Quality Act (CEQA) environmental review and may also require additional planning approvals and permits.

-The developer is seeking to take advantage of the State Density Bonus Program to receive waivers and/or incentives/concessions related to open space and lot size requirements.
-Of the 155 homes, 132 are proposed to be market rate and 24 (15%) are proposed to be on-site below market units: 8 (5%) affordable to Low-income households and 16 (10%) affordable to Moderate-income households.
+The developer will potentially take advantage of the State Density Bonus Program to receive waivers and/or incentives/concessions related to open space and lot size requirements.
+Of the 155 homes, 131 are proposed to be market rate and 24 (15%) are proposed to be on-site below market units: 8 (5%) affordable to Low-income households and 16 (10%) affordable to Moderate-income households.
 Staff continue to actively review these application materials.

-Separate and distinct from the process to review SummerHill’s application to construct 155 single family homes and associated improvements, the City is planning to embark on a process to design the public multi-use fields and other public amenities envisioned for the site through a park master planning process.
+Separate and distinct from the process to review SummerHill’s application to construct 155 single family homes and associated improvements, the City initiated a process to design the public multi-use fields and other public amenities envisioned for the site through a park master planning process.
 The master plan could include a large multi-use turf area that could be programmed with multiple simultaneous youth soccer games, walking paths, restrooms, and associated parking.
 One possibility is that the turf area could be graded from the current two levels to a single grade and include artificial turf and possibly lighting, which could extend the usability of each field.
-This process is targeted to begin in January 2023 and include feedback and participation from representatives from San Bruno’s soccer community and the general public.
+This process began in January 2023 and will include feedback and participation from representatives from San Bruno’s soccer community and the general public.

 At their December 13, 2022 regular City Council meeting, the City of San Bruno City council initiated a future General Plan amendment to modify provisions contained in the General Plan regarding the Property’s playing fields.
 The amendments would reflect the preservation of a portion of the site with the fields as a public park.
 This includes the dedication of approximately 6.4 acres of rough graded area that the City could use for playing fields and other recreational space and facilities, subject to reservation of an easement for storm drainage.

-The District private developer, or future Homeowners Association of the property would retain ownership of approximately 12.17 sloped acres of unimproved open space and make it publicly accessible for recreational use, with the City having no responsibility for maintenance or improvement of the open space area.
-In total, there would be approximately 18.57 acres of publicly accessible park and open space land.
+The future homeowners association of the property would retain ownership of approximately 12.32 sloped acres of unimproved open space and make it publicly accessible for recreational use, with the City having no responsibility for maintenance or improvement of the open space area.
+In total, there would be approximately 18.73 acres of publicly accessible park and open space land.
 These areas are shown in the diagram below.
 The Project would be subject to the payment of City Development Impact Fees, with no credit provided for the dedication of the 6.4 acres.

 Zoning: R-1, Single Family Residential